Saab Magalona: Career

 In 2007, she made her first onscreen appearance as the friend of Eleanor (played by Alessandra de Rossi) in the GMA Network telefantasya Kamandag where her sister Maxene played the role of one of Richard Gutierrez' leading ladies.
 In 2008, she joined the cast of TV5's Lipgloss.
 In October 2010, she made her GMA comeback on the teleserye Koreana, playing Ivy.

 Her music career began when she filled-in for several indie bands such as Us-2 Evil-0 (2009), Duster, and BBYGRL (2012).
 A few years later, she and Jim Bacarro formed the band called Cheats following the disbandment of Bacarro's band Ernville.

 In 2018, she returned to television and signed up with ABS-CBN as the new host of music program Coke Studio Homecoming.

 Personal life

-Her father is the late Filipino rapper and actor Francis Magalona; her grandparents are the late actors Pancho Magalona and Tita Duran.
-She took up creative writing at the Ateneo de Manila University.
+Magalona was born to rapper and actor Francis Magalona and Pia Magalona.
+Her grandparents are actors Pancho Magalona and Tita Duran, while her great grandfather was former senator Enrique Magalona.
+She has five siblings, including actors Maxene, Frank, Elmo, and Arkin.
+She took up creative writing at the Ateneo de Manila University and graduated in 2009.

 On January 24, 2015, she married her boyfriend and fellow Cheats band member, Jim Bacarro, in a private ceremony that was held in St. Ignatius Chapel inside the Philippine Military Academy in Baguio.
-The ceremony was attended by the couple's family and close friends.
-This included Saab's siblings Frank, Elmo, and Maxene, who also served as the maid of honor; Miss World 2013 Megan Young and her sister Lauren Young, both part of the bridal entourage; Janine Gutierrez; and comedian Michael V., one of the principal sponsors.

 In September 2017, Magalona announced that she and Bacarro were expecting twins.
-Later on, she suffered a miscarriage and lost her baby girl (Luna Isabel M. Bacarro), but the baby boy (Pancho Gerardo M. Bacarro) survived and stayed in the NICU for months.
-They named her son after her paternal grandfather, Pancho Magalona.
+Later on, she suffered a miscarriage and lost her daughter, while her son narrowly survived childbirth.